Jund Filastin: Muslim conquest

 The Muslim conquest of Palestine is difficult to reconstruct, according to the historian Dominique Sourdel.
 It is generally agreed that the Qurayshite commander Amr ibn al-As was sent to conquer the area by Caliph Abu Bakr, likely in 633.
 Amr traversed the Red Sea coast of the Hejaz (western Arabia), reached the port town of Ayla at the head of the Gulf of Aqaba, then crossed into the Negev Desert or further west into the Sinai Peninsula.
 He then arrived to the villages of Dathin and Badan near Gaza, where he entered negotiations with the Byzantine garrison commander.
 The talks collapsed and the Muslims bested the Byzantines in the subsequent clash at Dathin in February or March 634.
 At this stage of the conquest Amr's troops encamped at Ghamr al-Arabat in the middle of the Araba Valley between the Dead Sea and the Gulf of Aqaba.
 The town of Gaza was left alone, with Amr's primary objective at the time being the subjugation of the Arab tribes in the vicinity.

-After the Muslims armies led by Khalid ibn al-Walid captured Bosra in the Hauran in May 634 they crossed the Jordan River to reinforce Amr as he faced a large Byzantine army.
+After the Muslim armies led by Khalid ibn al-Walid captured Bosra in the Hauran in May 634 they crossed the Jordan River to reinforce Amr as he faced a large Byzantine army.
 In the ensuing Battle of Ajnadayn, fought at a site 25 km southwest of Jerusalem in July or August, the Muslims under Amr's overall command routed the Byzantines.
 In the aftermath of Ajnadayn, Amr captured the towns of Sebastia, Nablus, Lydda, Yibna, Amwas, Bayt Jibrin and Jaffa.
 Most of these towns fell after minor resistance, hence the scant information available about them in the sources.

 Following the decisive Muslim victory against the Byzantines at the Battle of Yarmouk (636), fought along the Yarmouk tributary of the Jordan River east of Palestine, Amr besieged Jerusalem, which held out until the arrival of Caliph Umar, to whom Jerusalem's leaders surrendered in 637.
 The coastal towns of Gaza, Ascalon and Caesarea had continued to hold out.
-The commander Alqama ibn Mujazziz may have been sent against Byzantine forces in Gaza a number of times during and after Ajnadayn.
+The commander Alqama ibn Mujazziz may have been sent against Byzantine forces in Gaza several times during and after Ajnadayn.
 Amr launched his conquest of Egypt from Jerusalem c.
 640. Caesarea was besieged for a lengthy period and captured most likely by Mu'awiya ibn Abi Sufyan in 639, 640 or 641.
 Not long after, Mu'awiya captured Ascalon, completing the conquest of Palestine, most of which had been undertaken by Amr.